green-party-dublin-central/nh-web/site/content/post/planning-observation.md

 In the greater scheme of any material housing development the planning process is relatively short and the period for public observations is just weeks.
 Public input into the planning process is a core part of that process and not one we would sacrifice to shave a few weeks off a development timeline.

+Should Dublin City Council or An Bord Pleanála deem that an observation has merit one of two things can happen

+* Dublin City Council or An Bord Pleanála can grant permission with a set of conditions requiring certain issues be resolved.
+For example they might grant permission for a set of apartment blocks but require that certain blocks are lower than the planning application.
-Should Dublin City Council or An Bord Pleanála deem that an observation has merit the applicant has the option to take the planning authority's ruling and submit a new application that recognises the issues raised by that ruling.
+* They can refuce to grant permission.
+The applicant has the option to:

+  * review the planning authority's ruling and submit a new application that recognises the issues raised by that ruling.
+  * Appeal the ruling

 ## What do I need to include in my observation?